Immigration EU and EEA Nationals and Family

 Regarding the documents you need to hand in, please notice:

-Document of work experience is not necessary if you can document a university degree.
+Documentation of work experience is not necessary if you have documentented that you have one or more university degree(s).

 Family Members who are not EEA Citizens